 If cases keep reappearing despite cleaning and vacuuming, a residual spray applied to skirting boards, ceiling corners, and other hiding spots will reduce numbers more quickly.
 Look for insecticides labeled for “crawling insects” or “occasional invaders” and follow label directions exactly.
 Professionals often rely on residual pyrethroid-based products in low concentrations for quick knockdown and longer residual action; however, for indoor use choose products intended for interior application and consider using a licensed pest technician if you’re unsure.

-6) Track progress and repeat
+6) Track Progress and Repeat

 Because the life cycle can be weeks long, check for new cases twice a week for several weeks.
 Remove what you find, continue the vacuuming and web removal routine, and reapply dusts or treatments only where necessary.